Buckland Windmill’s Steam Engines

 And just to confirm that 1389 was used commercially in the saw-yard, Duncan has a photo-postcard (c.1900) with the heading ‘T Sanders Seam Saw Proprietor, Buckland near Betchworth’, and the engline linked to belt-driven circular saw; courtesy of Tim Winter of Haslemere, Hampshire in August 2008 (Gallery 4).

 It is feared that 1389 is no longer in roadworthy condition, and its exact whereabouts are currently unknown.
-If anyone can help Duncan please email him!
+If anyone can help Duncan please send Duncan an email!

 The museum file also detailed that 1389 was not the only purchase from this company.
 Earlier in December 1892 Mr Sanders had bought a Robinson & Auden ‘7 HP Portable Steam Engine, No 1038.
 Mounted on wrought iron travelling wheels, fitted with a quick speed governor & equipped with the necessary sets of firing tools, spanners & waterproof cover.
 This cost £160.
 (Gallery 6).
 He also purchased a 42” diameter circular saw (from Sheffield) and a hammering saw.